bmarko98/histopathologic-cancer-detection/README.md

 ## Graphical User Interface

 GUI is implemented using PyQt5 library, and it consists of several window classes, all derived from Window class.
-In order to run the Application, run the following command:
+In order to run the Application, execute the following command:
 ```
 $ python3 gui/main_window.py
 ```